Gondal (clan)

-Gondal is a Jat clan of Punjabis found in Gujrat, Sargodha and Mandi Bahauddin districts of Pakistani Punjab.
+Gondal is a Jat clan of Punjabis found in Gujrat, Sargodha and Mandi Bahauddin districts of Pakistani Punjab and also in Indian Punjab.

+The Gondal Bar is named after them.

 History

 In the early 18th century, Gondals resided in the tract of land between Jhelum and Chenab, roughly from present-day Shahpur to Gujrat.
 In his Nadir Shah di Vaar, Gondals are mentioned by the poet Najabat, who witnessed the invasion of Nadir Shah in 1739, to be one of the several Punjabi tribes who confronted the Persian army under their leaders Dilloo and Saidoo and did not allow it to pass through Gondal Bar, hence saving it from the devastation which fell upon Gakhars, Khattars and Ghebas: